neulmc/MFF-Metal/README.md

 # Lightweight metal surface defect segmentation method based on multiscale feature fusion and knowledge distillation
-This is the source code of "Lightweight metal surface defect segmentation method based on multiscale feature fusion and knowledge distillation" built by [Mingchun Li](https://orcid.org/0000-0001-7780-3213).
+This is the source code of "Lightweight metal surface defect segmentation method based on multiscale feature fusion and knowledge distillation".

 ### Introduction: